 “There was concern that some of the City’s historically important items were at risk,” according to Sam Webber, City Historian.
 “A number of paintings including some of buildings along Water Street by local artist Sylvia Hudson of buildings have come up missing.
 Also, signs about the Benedict Arnold Expedition that used to be at the turnout by the river were lost as well.”
 The Historic Hallowell Committee hopes that someone has photographs of these items they could share.

-The next meeting of the Committee is Saturday, February 25 at 10AM in the Hubbard Library.
+The Committee is meeting the third Thursday of the month in the Hubbard Library at 4:00PM.
 Anyone interested in Hallowell History is invited to attended.
-For more information about the committee can contact Gerry Mahoney, 207-622-9659.
+For more information about the committee can contact Bob McIntire 207-629-9180.